vnpy/vnpy/README_ENG.md

     * [portfolio_manager](https://www.github.com/vnpy/vnpy_portfoliomanager): portfolio module, for all kinds of fundamental trading strategies, based on separate strategy sub-accounts, providing automatic tracking of trading positions and real-time profit and loss statistics

-    * [rpc_service](https://www.github.com/vnpy/vnpy_rpcservice): RPC service module, allowing a VN Trader process to be started as a server, serving as a unified routing channel for quotes and trades, allowing multiple clients to connect at the same time, realizing a multi-process distributed system
+    * [rpc_service](https://www.github.com/vnpy/vnpy_rpcservice): RPC service module, allowing a Veighna Trader process to be started as a server, serving as a unified routing channel for quotes and trades, allowing multiple clients to connect at the same time, realizing a multi-process distributed system

     * [data_manager](https://www.github.com/vnpy/vnpy_datamanager): Historical data management module, view the existing data in the database through the tree directory, select any time period data to view the field details, support CSV file data import and export